wulffern/aic2026/lectures/l00_diode.md

 ![right fit Diode forward voltage as a function of temperature \label{fig:vd}](../media/vd.pdf)

 <!--pan_doc:
-*Figure 3: Diode forward voltage as a function of temperature* -->
+<sub>Figure 3: Diode forward voltage as a function of temperature</sub>
+-->

 ---